schweser/gradunwarp/Readme.md

-NOTE: This project is no longer actively maintained.

 # gradunwarp

+This is the [Human Connectome Project gradunwarp package][gradunwarp-hcp].

+It is forked from a ["no longer actively maintained" gradunwarp package][gradunwarp-ksubramz].

+This fork contains changes made for and by the WU-Minn Human Connectome Project consortium ([HCP][HCP]).

-gradunwarp is a Python/Numpy package used to unwarp the distorted volumes (due to the gradient field іnhomogenities).
-Currently, it can unwarp Siemens data (and GE support very soon).
+gradunwarp is a Python/Numpy package used to unwarp the distorted volumes (due to the gradient field inhomogenities).
+Currently, it can unwarp Siemens data.

 ## Installation